Physics of the Propagating Action Potential: Analysis - Part 2

-We have also fitted the fraction of open channels with the Avrami equation \cite{avrami1}, \cite{avrami2}, \cite{avrami3}.
-In particular, the Avrami equation for fraction of open M-channels is \bq \frac{Mo(t)}{M} = 1- e^{ - \alpha (t-t_{oM})^{\theta_M} } \eq where $t_{oM}$ is the time when M-channels start opening and, $\alpha$ and $\theta_M$ are Avrami parameters.
+\quad The Phase Space cable equation Eq.~\eqref{cableV} yields time rates, maximum conductance and reversal potentials for various currents.
+The complete description of currents includes the fractions of open channels $Xo/X$: \\

+\quad Hodgkin and Huxley fitted the fraction of open potassium channels with an S curve in time and potential elevated to 4th power and the sodium S curve elevated to the 3rd power with dimensionless constants.
+These constants were interpreted as the number of structural sequential concurrent steps necessary to open the ionic channel.
+We assume instead that the fraction of open channels for all activation currents $J_X$ during the steady action potential propagation in the lab is given by the Avrami S curve equation: \bq \frac{Xo(t)}{X} = 1- e^{-A_X (t-to_X)^{\theta_X}} \eq where $to_X$ is the inception time, the time when the ionic channels start opening, and $A_X$ is the Avrami parameter and $\theta_X$ is the dimensionless Avrami exponent.
 The Avrami equation is best known for describing isothermal phase changing in solids and crystallization processes.
-The particular value of the exponent $\theta = 4$ is said to have contributions from three dimensions of growth and one representing a constant nucleation rate.
-The Avrami parameter $\alpha$ is typically very temperature dependent.
-In particular, for the M-channel it varies exponentially from about 40 at $1 ^oC$ to 50000 at $28.5 ^oC$.
-The modified Avrami (mAvrami) Eqs. \eqref{mAvrami} are more meaningful for the propagated action potential:
+The particular value of the exponent $\theta_X = 4$ comes from from three dimensions of growth and one representing a constant nucleation rate.
+Avrami parameter $A_X$ is typically very temperature dependent.
+In particular, for incoming sodium's current $A_M$ varies exponentially from about 60 at $1 ^o$C to 15000 at $25 ^o$C.